bhagwatn2021/Big-Data-Graph-Project/REPORT.md

 After calculating the alpha centrality for each node, we filtered nodes 1, 83, 102, and 174 to test their alpha centrality.
 We found:
 5.824396e+17 1.406113e+03 1.000000e+00 1.000000e+00 for these nodes, respectively.
 Nodes 1 and 83 seemed to have a relatively higher alpha centrality than the rest of the nodes.

+We also used the eigen centrality function to find the eigen centrality index for the graph, which we found to be 56.23739.
+We also used the max function to calculate the maximum eigen centrality value, which was 1.
+We found that nodes 1 and 174 had eigen centrality values of 2.263548e-01 and 6.977827e-01, respectively, indicating that they had higher centrality scores than that of many other nodes.